Interested in joining the Academy?Click HERE to watch a short video, and sign up for a FREE introductory class.

 Author Archives: school

-April and May bring 4 new seminar classes at the Academy.
+September and October bring 4 of our most popular seminar classes back to the Academy.
 Click each picture to get more information, and to register for each class.
-Tai Chi For Health 3 months, Starts Apr 25 The Academy’s popular 3 month Tai Chi … Continue reading
+Tai Chi For Health 3 months, Wednesdays, 6-7 pm Starts September 5 … Continue reading

 Great news!
 We have just added a new 6 week class, starting April 25, to our very popular Tai Chi for Health Series.
 This one’s for intermediate students, those who have completed the short Tai Chi set at the Academy … Continue reading